YunyiShen/DDLeslieReconstruct/README.md

 # Lislie_Reconstruct_ChicagoDeer
-This is a working repo for Yunyi's project, reconstruction of Chicago white tailed deer population using culling data and Bayesian framework.
+This is a working repo for Yunyi's project, reconstruction of Chicago [white tailed deer](https://en.wikipedia.org/wiki/White-tailed_deer) (*Odocoileus virginianus*) population using culling data and Bayesian framework.
 Basic ecology is Lislie growth with and without density dependency.

+The goal for this project is reconstruction the population dynamics in the past decade, and try to figure out what kind of density dependency this population has.
+It is highly related to management of white tailed deer population, since if survival rate itself is negative related to density, control a lower density population can be much less efficient than a higher density one.
+Careful sensitivity analysis of the growth matrix is needed to figure out how to management the population when there exist density dependency.